MEAT CHICKENS 2025

 NOTE: Having sold most of our meat birds live for several years, we’ll no longer be dressing them out for the public on a pre-order basis.

-We plan to raise two batches of “real” meat chickens this year.
-After growing from downy fluffballs to fully feathered in a heated, protected brooder, they go outside in floorless pasture shelters to keep them safe from predators.
+After growing from downy fluffballs to fully feathered in a heated, protected brooder, Freedom Ranger meat chickens go outside in floorless pasture shelters to keep them safe from predators.
 The shelters are moved to fresh green grass daily.

-The first batch, Sunnyside Rangers, are red-feathered and descended from the Label Rouge chickens of France.
-Chicks should arrive May 29 and be ready for sale by August 24.
+They are red-feathered and descended from the Label Rouge chickens of France.
+Chicks arrive in late May and are ready for sale in July or August.

-The second batch will be white Cornish Rocks arriving August 13 for sale to our Orthodox Jewish customers on Kapparot, October 11.
-Any extras will be available starting Saturday, October 12.
+White Cornish Rocks should arrive in August for sale to our Orthodox Jewish customers on Kapparot in October.
+Any extras will be available after Yom Kippur.

 Having access to green plants and fresh air, growing longer than grocery-store chickens, and being able to exercise give the chickens firm-textured, rich-flavored meat.
 The meat may even have a yellow tint from the carotene in the green grass and forbs the chickens consumed.
 Our meat chickens consume grain and are not certified organic.